mourner/rbush/README.md

 ]);
 ```

-Bulk loading is usually ~2-3 times faster than inserting items one by one,
+Bulk insertion is usually ~2-3 times faster than inserting items one by one.
-and subsequent query performance is also ~20-30% better.
+After bulk loading (bulk insertion into an empty tree), subsequent query performance is also ~20-30% better.

+When you do bulk insertion into an existing tree, it bulk-loads the given data into a separate tree
+and inserts the smaller tree into the larger tree.
+This means that bulk insertion works very well for clustered data (where items are close to each other),
+but makes query performance worse if the data is scattered.

 ### Search